“As long as you’re not going down, you’re going up.”

 I remember a white-water rafting trip long ago where the river guide told me: “You might get tossed from the boat.
 If that happens, point your feet downstream, calm down, and breathe every time you pop above the water.
 You’re going to go under again, but if you breathe every time you get the chance, you’ll be okay until someone can pull you up and out.”

-Good advice, for the river or life.
+Good advice for the river or life.
 Breathe and gather your strength.
-Because as long as you’re not going down, you’re going up.

 “What people somehow (inadvertently, I’m sure) forgot to mention when we were children was that we need to makes messes in order to find out who we are and why we are here.” — Anne Lamott, “Bird by Bird”